zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 ## Update Underlying Persistent Entities

 On the product overview page above, there is no button to add or modify a product.
-This can be added to a view entity to update its corresponding persistent entity object.
+This can be added to a view entity to update its corresponding persistable entity object.

 1. Create a microflow that takes the `ProductOverviewVE` object.